Ketamine-Assisted Therapy (KAP)

-When traditional approaches haven't been enough.
-A different doorway for treatment-resistant depression, anxiety, or trauma.
+When traditional approaches haven't been enough, ketamine-assisted psychotherapy offers a different doorway for treatment-resistant depression, anxiety, or trauma.

 KAP / Integration-Focused